conquerersHaki/challenge-week-03/README.md

 # Password Generator

 ## The application in reference to this README is a web application with code that was initially provided.
 It was not performing the intended function.
 I had to take this code and modify it so that it would provide a box in the page with a password generator.
-The user presses this button and is provided with a prompt
+The user presses this button and is provided with a prompt asking the user to input a password length between 8-28 chracters.
+Following is a series of prompts asking what the user would like to include in their password.